gtaxay/SOC-Copilot-Wazuh-version/README.md

   Automatically maps observable indicators to tactics and techniques (e.g., `T1059.003 – PowerShell`) with confidence scores and concise justifications.

 - **Deterministic Risk Scoring**
-  Employs a transparent, fixed-weight scoring model considering base severity, asset criticality, technique risk, and spread indicators — with escalation rules for critical contexts.
+  Employs a transparent, fixed-weight scoring model considering base severity, asset criticality, technique risk, and spread indicators.
+It also includes escalation rules for critical contexts.

 - **Contextual Playbook Retrieval**
   Matches mapped techniques and tags to relevant containment and eradication procedures.